 How We Use The Giving Manger

-We’ve been using the The Giving Manger since 2021 and it is such a wonderful addition to our Christmas decor and our Advent preparations.
+We’ve been using The Giving Manger since 2021 and it is such a wonderful addition to our Christmas decor and our Advent preparations.
 This set is perfect for my kids and I love watching their little eyes light up when we set it up year after year!
-It is a great way to teach service, selflessness, and the joy of giving to your children.
+It is a great way to teach service, selflessness, and joyful giving to your children.

 How Much Is The Giving Manger?